-It is normal to not know 100% what subjects you would like to take for your GCSE's.
-However, you have many resources to hand to help you make decisions.
-Firstly, you can use your KUDOS account where you should have already shortlisted your favourite subjects, this then allows you to explore careers that those subjects will lead to.
-It also explains what courses you can pursue after GCSE's.
+It is normal not to know 100% what subjects students would like to take for GCSE's.
+However, our students have many resources to hand to help them make decisions.
+Firstly, they can use their KUDOS account where you should have already shortlisted their favourite subjects, this then allows them to explore careers that those subjects will lead to.
+It also explains what courses they can pursue after GCSE's.
 KUDOS is a very valuable tool.
-So, if you haven't accessed or completed the tasks for Year 9, get in touch with Ms Fulford and request your login details again.
+So, if they haven't accessed or completed the tasks for Year 9, they can get in touch with Mrs. Fulford and request their login details again.
 Go to: kudos.cascaid.co.uk

-You can also access icould.com.
-This is a fantastic website where you can explore a wide variety of careers by searching for your favourite subject and then seeing what careers your chosen subject leads to... e.g., search for science and watch a video of someone talk about their profession as a Nuclear Medicine Technologist.
+Students can also access icould.com.
+This is a fantastic website where students can explore a wide variety of careers by searching for their favourite subject and then seeing what careers your chosen subject leads to... e.g., search for science and watch a video of someone talk about their profession as a Nuclear Medicine Technologist.
 Search for construction and watch a video of someone talking about their profession as a drone pilot.

-Just make sure that you choose a balanced combination of subjects so that you keep your options open.
-Choose subjects in which you feel you have made good progress over years 7, 8 and 9.
-For new subjects, read the subject pages carefully and decide if you think you would be likely to enjoy the subject content.
-It is also important to have an interest in the subjects you choose.
-Do NOT choose a subject because a friend is choosing it, or because you get on with your year 9 teacher.
-Remember, these are YOUR options, you are the one making the choices, but make sure you pick subjects for the right reasons!
+In general, a balanced combination of subjects supports keeping options open.
+Choose subjects where progress has been good over years 7, 8 and 9.
+For new subjects, read the subject pages carefully and decide if these seems likely to be subject content that would be enjoyed.
+It is also important to have an interest in the subjects chosen.
+Do NOT choose a subject because a friend is choosing it, or because you get on with the year 9 teacher.
+To the students we say "remember, these are YOUR options, you are the one making the choices, but make sure you pick subjects for the right reasons!"

 At Thirsk School and Sixth Form College, Careers Education currently takes place within Tutor Time.
 In addition, a Careers Advisor is available in school to offer support and expert advice.